10 ways to do the Great Barrier Reef in The Whitsundays

 10. Walk to the reef

-At Daydream Island, you don’t need to venture far to find the Great Barrier Reef.
-Step off the beach at Lovers’ Cove and you’ll be surrounded by coral gardens and an abundance of tropical marine life in less time than it took you to put on your mask and flippers.
+At Bowen, you don’t need to venture far to find the Great Barrier Reef.
+Step off the beach and you’ll be surrounded by coral gardens and an abundance of tropical marine life in less time than it took you to put on your mask and flippers.